Skip to content

 Several useful resources are available on the Web to get more information about JSONPath syntax and to test JSONPath expressions.

-• jsPathAction is either a single JSONPath expression or an array of JSONPath expressions (for the array case, see the second example in clone) that, alone or in combination with jsPath, determines where the action must be applied.
+• jsPathAction is either a special value, a single JSONPath expression or an array of JSONPath expressions (for the array case, see the second example in clone) that, alone or in combination with jsPath, determines where the action must be applied.
 Its value can be:

-• #this# or .: the action is applied to the nodes selected by jspath.
+• #this# or .: the action is applied to the same nodes selected by jspath.

 • ^: the action is applied to the parent nodes of the nodes selected by jspath.